 Perhaps the most famous of all Rotorua hot pools, Polynesian Spa is New Zealand’s original geothermal bathing experience.

-Perched right on the side of Lake Rotorua, these pools provide the whole whānau exclusive access to both acidic and alkaline natural mineral springs.
+Perched right on the side of Lake Rotorua (which is one of the largest lakes in New Zealand), these pools provide the whole whānau exclusive access to both acidic and alkaline natural mineral springs.

 The Polynesian Spa is made up of a wide assortment of pools – some of which are designed to be adults-only, others which are family friendly – in all there are 28 of them!